Here’s how to make an outdoor DIY hanging Santa sleigh and reindeer out of plywood for less than $20 this holiday season.

 Here’s the Swiss cheese reindeer after all the holes were made (the scrap wood backer board sure took a beating after two reindeer and a sleigh):

-With the holes drilled, the next task was to insert the lights.
+With the holes drilled in the DIY Santa sleigh and reindeer, the next task was to insert the lights.

 So I strategically placed several globs of hot glue to keep the string lights attached to the plywood.

-Here I am working with the lights and hot glue:
+Here I am working with the holiday lights and hot glue:

-Here’s the completed back side of a reindeer with the string lights attached:
+Here’s the completed backside of a plywood reindeer with the string lights attached:

 Here’s the completed front side of a reindeer: